 - You MUST complete a certain number of Professional Perspective hours each year to be eligible to graduate from this law school.

-- As a result, matters counting for Professional Perspectives credit are broken into two categories:
+- Matters counting for Professional Perspectives credit are broken into two categories:

 - Many programs sponsored by the School of Law automatically qualify for Professional Perspectives credit.
 When listed on the law school calendar, qualifying programs are so designated.

-- Programs sponsored by student or other groups may qualify for Professional Perspectives credit, but ONLY if an application for credit is filed, in advance, of the event, with the Associate Dean.
+- Programs sponsored by student or other groups may qualify for Professional Perspectives credit, but ONLY if an application for credit is filed 2 full business days in advance of the event with the Associate Dean for Academic Affairs.
 Application forms are available in the Dean's Office.

-- In every event for which Professional Perspectives credit is offered MUST be overseen by a responsible person who agrees to maintain an attendance record for that event.
+- Every event for which Professional Perspectives credit is offered MUST be overseen by a responsible person who agrees to maintain an attendance record for that event.

 - The Professional Perspectives requirement for each class of students is as follows: